Life Events: Becoming a Landlord

 Exceptions for Real Estate Professionals

-If you qualify as a real estate professional for tax purposes, you may be exempt from some passive activity loss rules.
-To meet this criteria, you must spend more than half of your working hours and at least 750 hours per year materially participating in real estate as a developer, broker, or landlord.
+If you qualify as a real estate professional for tax purposes, you may be exempt from some passive activity loss rules as they apply to rental real estate activities, provided you materially participate in those activities.
+To meet this criteria, you generally must spend more than half of your working hours and at least 750 hours per year in real property trades or businesses, and you must materially participate in the rental activity (or activities) under IRS standards.
 This status can significantly impact your ability to deduct rental losses.

 Example: Emily, who works as a real estate agent, also owns several rental properties.
-Because she spends more than half of her working hours and over 750 hours per year materially participating in real estate activities, she qualifies as a real estate professional for tax purposes.
-This status allows her to bypass the typical passive activity loss rules.
-As a result, Emily can deduct her rental losses directly against her other income, including the income she earns from her real estate commissions.
-This special treatment significantly reduces her taxable income, providing her with substantial tax savings.
+Because she spends more than half of her working hours and over 750 hours per year in qualifying real estate activities, and she materially participates, she may qualify as a real estate professional for tax purposes.
+If she meets the full set of requirements, this status can allow her rental real estate losses to be treated differently than a typical passive rental loss, potentially allowing those losses to offset other income—subject to the rules that apply to her facts and circumstances.

 Renting Part of Your Home